Spiracular/Resume/README.md

 - MySQL 5.7 possibly works? (test?)
     - Breaks with MySQL 6, because they adamantly refuse to offer a viable mechanism to SQL-ize a csv.
 (Yes, I tried messing with the cnf file permissions; didn't help.)
     - If you need to downgrade to run it, MySQL makes that a bit painful.
 For instructions, see: Notesname

+...oh no. Mac is giving me issues with setting up MongoDB.

+Do this? https://zellwk.com/blog/install-mongodb/ (That worked!
+Use brew.)

 (...is PostgreSQL going to be easier for this?
 Not sure.)